-There is a clear vision of the Authority's purpose and intended outcomes for service users hat is clearly communicated, both within the organisation and to external stakeholders:
+There is a clear vision of the Authority's purpose and intended outcomes for service users that is clearly communicated, both within the organisation and to external stakeholders:

 - The Strategic Community Safety Plan draws together a shared vision, principles for action and priorities (strategic objectives).
 For each strategic objective, key targets have been identified.
 The Plan sets out explicitly the key actions and performance targets for the future, and these are clearly linked with functional/departmental/ district/station service plans and resources.
 The Plan outlines the Authority's roles and responsibilities, the context in which it operates, what the Strategic Priorities and improvement objectives are, how the Authority will realise its vision, what its performance improvement and monitoring arrangements are, performance indicators and a financial overview.
-The financial overview section provides background commentary to the issues the Authority has considered in setting the Budget and in preparing the Medium Term Financial Strategy. - The Authority's Integrated Risk Management Plan (IRMP) 2010/2013 is the Authority's own overarching Plan for recognising the risks within the Authority boundaries that need to be addressed, and providing detail on how those risks are being mitigated. - Communication of objectives to staff and stakeholders takes place through the following means:

-Wide distribution of the Strategic Community Safety Plan, as well as a summary version, including on the Authority's website and intranet;
+The financial overview section provides background commentary to the issues the Authority has considered in setting the Budget and in preparing the Medium Term Financial Strategy. - The Strategic Community Safety Plan incorporates the Authority's Integrated Risk Management Plan actions which recognises the risks within the Authority boundaries that need to be addressed, and ensures that the available resources are targeted at these risks. - Communication of objectives to staff and stakeholders takes place through the following means: - Wide distribution of the Strategic Community Safety Plan, as well as a summary version, including on the Authority's website and intranet; - Consultation with staff and stakeholders on IRMP proposals; - The issue of an Annual Report setting out the Authority's priorities, how the Authority spent money on achieving these during the last financial year, and how successful the Authority has been: - Through the Authority's Investors in People (IIP) processes; - Posters throughout the Authority's premises; - Focus groups with members of the public.